mashu/EvolutionModels.jl/README.md

 A Julia package implementing continuous-time Markov models for molecular sequence evolution.
 Provides both parametric nucleotide models (JC69, HKY85, GTR) and empirical amino acid models (WAG, LG) with simulation and likelihood computation capabilities.

+> ⚠️ **Note: This package is currently under development and extension (loaded with FASTX and Optim) is experimental.
+Use with caution in production environments.**

 ## Features

 - Nucleotide substitution models: JC69, HKY85, GTR